Check-Agnosia based Post-Processor for Message-Passing Decoding of Quantum LDPC Codes: Error Correction Performance

 Figure \ref{fig:ppiter} shows the impact of the iteration $I_{\delta_c}$ used to select the checks in the post-processing, all simulations are done on the B1 code.
 For flooded simulations (Figure \ref{fig:ppiter}(a)), it is actually beneficial to use the 3rd iteration for the metric instead of the last (60th iteration).
 The most probable explanation is that the relatively high number of iterations combined with the finite precision algorithm makes the metric less reliable after a larger number of iterations.
 For comparison purposes, we also consider a random metric, corresponding to a random choice of the $\lambda$ checks in the post-processing.
 As it can be seen, the random metric exhibits a bad error floor, validating the metric used in that case.

 For layered simulation (Figure \ref{fig:ppiter}(b)), all three curves are close by, since the layered NMS decoder with random layer ordering performs already very well.

 In fact, the three metrics yield virtually the same performance of the check-agnosia decoder, but which is better than the layered NMS with 30 iterations and without post-processing in Figure~\ref{fig:num_res}(a).
 Although the metric is less important in this case, this shows that the perturbation introduced by the post-processing step in the input reliabilities has an impact on the decoding, and that it is better to run multiple decoders in parallel with perturbed inputs and fewer iterations rather than running a single decoder for a long time.
 As a whole, this validates the fact that the post-processing can be done efficiently using the dedicated hardware approach, increasing the post-processing parallelism and improving the latency.

+We would also like to make a case for the choice $I_{\delta_c}=3$.
+This hyperparameter can be optimized to get the best numerical results for a given code.
+However, the value 3 here was chosen for a different reason.
+Since both codes have girth 6, choosing $I_{\delta_c}$ to be equal to 3 guarantees that when the aposteriories are extracted, the decoder got access to the information of the biggest neighbourhood of each variable nodes \textit{without loopy information}.
+This ensures that although it is very local, this information is also less noisy than information coming from later rounds.

-In Figure \ref{fig:num_res}, the post-processing is applied to the codes B1 and C2, with both flooded and layered schedules.
-For a comparison with the state of the art, in both figures we added a dashed black curve of an optimized NMS-OSD decoder using 100 iterations, floating point NMS with a scaling factor of 0.625~\cite{DegenerateQLDPC}.
+In Figure~\ref{fig:num_res}, the post-processing is applied to the codes B1 and C2, with both flooded and layered schedules.
+For a comparison with the state of the art, in both figures, we added a dashed black curve of an optimized NMS-OSD decoder using 100 iterations, floating point NMS with a scaling factor of 0.625~\cite{DegenerateQLDPC}.
 Keep in mind that this decoder is not at all hardware-friendly, in terms of complexity, latency and power consumption, and it only serves as a reference.
 As it can be seen from both simulations, our results are matching closely the performance of the OSD post-processing, concretely showing the effectiveness of our hardware-friendly approach.
 In both figures, the results in red are the curves for flooded and in blue for layered.
 Each time, the dotted curves show the performance of the decoder without post-processing.